antfu/svg-packer/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/antfu/svg-packer)

 > [!NOTE]
-> The Vitest test won't work in StackBlitz, the Vite playground will be started.
+> The Vitest tests won't work in StackBlitz, the Vite playground will be started.

 ## Usage